KathleenLeeLi/PredictFutureSales/README.md

     `pip3 install numpy`
     `pip3 install Keras`
     `pip3 install matplotlib`
+2. Run data exploration by typing into command line `python3 dataExploration.py`.
+This should print out the result in command line
-2. Run Convolutional Approach by typing into command line `python3 ConvolutionalApproach.py`.
+3. Run Convolutional Approach by typing into command line `python3 ConvolutionalApproach.py`.
 This should generate an output in "result/convolution_predicts.csv"
-3. Run LSTM Approach by typing into command line `python3 lstmApproach.py`.
+4. Run LSTM Approach by typing into command line `python3 lstmApproach.py`.
 This should generate an output in "result/lstm_predicts.csv"
-4. Run Linear Network Approach by typing into command line `python3 linearModelApproach.py`.
+5. Run Linear Network Approach by typing into command line `python3 linearModelApproach.py`.
 This should generate an output in "result/linear_predicts.csv"

 You can terminate the process anytime by hitting Ctrl + C